Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 --namespace=$DESIREDNAMESPACE
 ```

-For more parameter options, see the [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).
+**Note:**: By default the Alfresco Search services `/solr` endpoint is disabled for external access.
+To enable it, please adjust the settings as per [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).

 You can set the Alfresco Content Services stack configuration attributes above accordingly.
 Note that the `alfresco-incubator/alfresco-content-services` chart will deploy using default values (Ex: `postgresPassword = "alfresco"`).